 While the documents in an estate plan will vary based on your individual needs, desires, and circumstances, there are a few that exist within almost every estate plan.
 A will is one such document, and it will provide you with the ability to name the person you’d like to have in charge of the estate plan when you pass.
 It will also allow you to name who you want your property to end up with, and whether or not you’d like to apportion any part of your estate to a charity or organization.
 Having a will is essential to ensuring that you control where your assets end up after your death; if you die before creating one, the state of Tennessee will have jurisdiction to decide what happens to your estate.
 In the hands of a capable estate planning attorney, you can rest assured knowing that your will is completed and executed properly and that the life you’ve built in Franklin doesn’t land in the hands of the state after you pass.

-The third component of a thorough estate plan is a health care directive, which is similar to a financial power of attorney in that it will allow you to appoint someone you trust to make decisions for you, should you be unable.
-However, the person granted authority under a health care directive would be specifically in charge of making medical and end-of-life decisions in accordance with your stated wishes.
-Completing a health care directive could prove crucial to the well-being of the loved ones who will be by your side in a medical emergency, and an experienced estate planning attorney in Franklin, Tennessee can make sure it’s done properly.
+The third component of a thorough estate plan is a living will, which allows you to state your preferences in terms of life-saving medical treatment and end-of-life care.
+Closely related to a living will is a durable power of attorney for health care, which is similar to a financial power of attorney in that it will allow you to appoint someone you trust to make decisions for you, should you be unable.
+However, the person granted authority under a durable power of attorney for health care would be specifically in charge of executing medical and end-of-life decisions in accordance with your living will.
+In Tennessee, living wills and durable power of attorney for health care documents can sometimes be combined into a single form called an advance care plan.
+Completing these documents could prove crucial to the well-being of the loved ones who will be by your side in a medical emergency, and an experienced estate planning attorney in Franklin, Tennessee can make sure that everything is done properly.

 I Own A Business In Franklin, Tennessee; How Can An Estate Plan Help Me Protect It Once I’ve Passed?